-ED 446 - Methods of Teaching ESOL (English Speakers of Other Languages)

-This course emphasizes best practices of teaching English Language Learners at the elementary, middle, and high school levels.
+ED 446 - Methods of Teaching ESOL (English Speakers of Other Languages) This course emphasizes best practices of teaching English Language Learners at the elementary, middle, and high school levels.
+It is expected that this course will be taken concurrently with ED 481: Internship.
+It is only open to seniors pursuing ESOL K-12 certification.
 It is expected that this course will be taken concurrently with ED 432.
-It is only open to seniors pursuing ESOL K-12 certification.
+It is only open to seniors pursuing ESOL K12 certification.
+Four credits.

-Prerequisite(s): ED 130; PY 202, PY 203; ED 322, ED 340, EN 355, ED 360, and ED 361.

-ED 480 - Internship in Education

-The purpose of the internship is to connect theory and practice in a supervised educational setting.
-It is open to seniors and may be repeated.
-This course is required for minors without certification and allows for exploration in the field of Education.
+Prerequisite(s): ED 240, PY 199, ED 322, ED 340, EN 355, ED 360 ED 480 Internship in Education The purpose of the internship is to connect theory and practice in a supervised educational setting.
+It is open to seniors and may be repeated for credit.
+This course is required for minors without certification and allows for exploration in the field of education.
+Four credits.

-Prerequisite(s): ED 130
+Prerequisite(s): ED 240

 ED 481 - Internship in Education (Advanced)

 Students wishing to extend their student teaching placement or intern in a specialization take Internship in Education (Advanced).

+Four credits.